newaetech/chipwhisperer/docs/contributing.rst

         | #. numbered list item 2
         |    Continuation of code block.

   * We use **autodocs** for our API documentation, however to get the documentation of the api to look clean a lot of the module and class paths have to be manually specified.

   * Refrain from adding new functions or classes to the API as we would like to keep the API as consistent as possible.

   * Follow the `google style guide`_ for docstrings this makes the documentation easier to read while looking at the source code.

   * Keep in mind that people will be reading both the generated documentation and the source code.
 Don't make either one too painful to read.
 This happens a lot with links to other functions.
 Links help readers of the generated documentation but look quite verbose in the source code.
 Find a balance.

   * When adding section links, try to make them intuitive with the header and toctree hierarchy.
 For example: if a file named **info.rst** has a header **Additional Information** a good section link would be:

     .. code:: ReST

-        .. info-additional-information:
+        .. info-additional_information:

         **********************
         Additional Information
         **********************

   * Use this header structure for documentation:
       - # with overline, for parts
       - \* with overline, for chapters
       - =, for sections